 - Availability is the site is available for development. - Suitability if, when assessed against policy restrictions (such as designations, protected areas, existing planning policy), physical problems (such as access, infrastructure, ground conditions, flood risk, hazardous risks, pollution, or contamination), potential impacts (including effect upon landscape features and conservation) and environmental conditions (which would be experienced by prospective residents), it is a suitable location for development. - Achievability if there is a reasonable prospect that housing will be developed on the site, in respect of a judgement about its economic viability.

-These assessments and the rationale for the sites included in the plan are available as Appendix 5.
+These assessments and the rationale for the sites included in the plan are available as an Appendix of the Strategic Environmental Assessment (Appendix 6)